spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-back-office-feature.md

 ### Set up an authentication strategy

-Spryker offers two authentication strategies out of the box:
+The following authentication strategies are available by default:

-* `\Spryker\Zed\SecurityOauthUser\SecurityOauthUserConfig::AUTHENTICATION_STRATEGY_CREATE_USER_ON_FIRST_LOGIN`: If a user doesn't exist, it is created automatically based on the data from an external service.
+* `\Spryker\Zed\SecurityOauthUser\SecurityOauthUserConfig::AUTHENTICATION_STRATEGY_CREATE_USER_ON_FIRST_LOGIN`: If a user doesn't exist, it's created automatically based on the data from an external service.
-* `\Spryker\Zed\SecurityOauthUser\SecurityOauthUserConfig::AUTHENTICATION_STRATEGY_ACCEPT_ONLY_EXISTING_USERS`: It accepts only existing users for authentication.
+* `\Spryker\Zed\SecurityOauthUser\SecurityOauthUserConfig::AUTHENTICATION_STRATEGY_ACCEPT_ONLY_EXISTING_USERS`: Accepts only existing users for authentication.

 **src/Pyz/Zed/SecurityOauthUser/SecurityOauthUserConfig.php**